20 Fun Ideas For Switching Up Your Workout Routine For 2022

 3. Use props

 Props are an easy way to change things up with your fitness routine.
 Before you go buy all. the. supplies, add one prop at a time.
 We tend to go overboard and buy too many things.
 If you have a gym membership, try using props there before you buy your own.
 See what you’re liking.
 Some fun props include booty and resistance bands, stability balls, and bolsters.
-Check out this list of workout props you can find around your house.

 There are so many free workouts in the internet, for any kind of workout that you’re curious about.
 Want to get into yoga?
 Yoga with Adriene is a common one for beginners.
 How about pilates?
 Lottie Murphy or Cassey Ho from Blogilates is your girl.
 In fact, Cassey just started a 2020 challenge that you can jump in on right now.

 5. Go to new classes